17 Minute Read | By: Mappedin

 Building an indoor navigation system can take lots of work, especially if you’re managing a large infrastructure.
 To build an indoor navigation system, you’ll need to determine your goals for the map.
 This can ultimately depend on the industry and type of building you have.

 Then, decide on an indoor mapping solution that best suits your needs.
 You should choose a service provider with extensive experience, such as Mappedin.
 Some mapping providers even offer onboarding and training, including map video tutorials using the platform.
 Now, source your building floor plan.
-Your indoor mapping provider's team of developers and mapping experts will give the ability to introduce points of interests, which helps you to mark important points on your map.
+Your indoor mapping provider's team of developers and mapping experts will give you the ability to introduce points of interest, which helps you to mark important points on your map.
 This is important when designing maps because it helps visitors to navigate better between areas in your venue.
 Positioning sources and location details will also be crucial in mapping the details of your indoor navigation system.
 By having a list of details for your venue (such as the location of specific equipment or rooms), you can upload the data directly into the system for easy management.
 Lastly, make sure you geo-reference your indoor map to ensure accuracy.

 Once you’ve built your indoor navigation system, you can also integrate with your website and other digital touch points of your brand.
 If you've designed your own mobile app, tracking services can help provide more data about the flow of people and use of resources in your indoor space.
 Property managers and facility managers can leverage this real-time information to maintain their maps for better user experience and space efficiency.